WaPoco/net_practice/README.md

 local ip for internal use:
 127.0.0.1 127.255.255.254
 # What is the broadcast address?
+Broadcast address is the address that sends to every host of a network a message.
 # What is the network address?
-The network address is an unique identifier which will be asigned to each device in a network.
+The network address is an unique identifier which will be assigned to each device in a network.
 # What is the subnet mask?
 The subnetmask is a 32 bit long number and useful to calculate the ip range .

 What is subnetting?
+Subnetting describes the division of network into smaller subnetworks.
+Depeding of bits in the netmask you can devide the network into smaller networks.
 What is a router?

 What is a switch?
+A switch is device that forwards data to a mcadresses in a network.
 What is IP forwarding?